deleSerna/deleSerna.github.io/_posts/2020-10-31-manage-multiple-pythonversion-pyenv-mac.markdown

 ``` pyenv install --list ```
 5. Install some version which you would like to work on by specify that version
 ``` pyenv install 3.9.0```
-6. To create a virtualenv for the desire python version
+6. To create a virtualenv for the desired python version
 ``` pyenv virtualenv 3.9.0 your-virtual-env-name```
 7. You can see the created your-virtual-env-name by
 ``` ls ~/.pyenv/versions ```